 - 1. All Pack Derbies are open to registered members of the Pack.
 Packs may determine categories as they wish.
-However, only the top 4 finishing Lion, Tiger, Wolf, Bear, Webelos and Arrow of Light cars as determined by the pack can advance to the district derby. - 2.
+However, only the top 3 finishing Lion, Tiger, Wolf, Bear, Webelos and AOL (Webelos and AOL race separately) cars as determined by the pack can advance to the district derby. - 2.
 District race divisions will be made up of divisions for those registered as Lion, Tiger, Wolf, Bear, Webelos and Arrow of Light scouts who have advanced from their Pack derbies.
-The top four finishers in each division will advance to the Council Derby. - 3.
-Council race divisions will be made up of divisions for those registered as Lion, Tiger, Wolf, Bear, Webelos and Arrow of Light scouts who have advanced from their District derbies. - 4.
+The top three finishers in each division will advance to the Council Derby. - 3.
+Council race divisions will be made up of divisions for those registered as Lion, Tiger, Wolf, Bear, Webelos/Arrow of Light scouts who have advanced from their District derbies. - 4.
 In pack, district, and council derbies there may be other divisions such as, but not limited to, "outlaw," parent, sibling or other divisions.
 These divisions may have special rules that apply only to this division.
-Generally, but not always, in the outlaw division the only rules are that the car must weigh no more than 5 ounces and meet the width, length, height and clearance specifications indicated in XX
+Generally, but not always, in the outlaw division the only rules are that the car must weigh no more than 5 ounces and meet the width, length, height and clearance specifications indicated in Section II. - 5.
+Arrow of Light Scouts who cross over after their Pack derby but prior to the District and/or Council race shall continue to be eligible to race in the District and Council race.